 Besides employee salaries, all other employee expenses are included in the direct labor budget.

-All these additional expenditure is presented in the Employee Benefit Statement.
+All these additional expenditures are presented in the Employee Benefit Statement.

 Variable Amounts of Employee Costs